5 AI Prompts for Your Daily Shutdown Ritual

 Five copy-paste-ready AI prompts that cover the core steps of the daily shutdown ritual — review, planning, stall diagnosis, and the weekly pattern check.

-AI is most useful in the shutdown ritual at the review and planning steps — the analytically demanding middle of the sequence where energy is lowest and structure helps most.
-These five prompts cover the core use cases.
-Each is designed to take a messy input and return a clean, actionable output in under sixty seconds.
+These five prompts cover the core use cases in the shutdown ritual.
+Each is designed to take messy input and return clean, actionable output in under sixty seconds.

 Prompt 1: The Full Shutdown Review and Plan